fky2015/WireGuard-Presentation/slides.md

 1) The plaintext packet reaches the WireGuard interface.
 2) The destination IP address of the packet is checked.
-3) encrypt the plaintext packet.
+3) Encrypt the plaintext packet.
-4) prepend a header with various field.
+4) Prepend a header with various field.
 5) This header and encrypted packet, together, are **sent as a UDP packet** to the Internet UDP/IP endpoint.
 ---